bdefore/universal-redux/README.md

 npm install --save universal-redux
 ```

+#### Configure

-#### Add a configuration file in your project at `config/universal-redux.config.js` that defines what properties you want to customize.
+Add a configuration file in your project at `config/universal-redux.config.js` that defines what properties you want to customize.
 You can start by copying the [annotated example](https://github.com/bdefore/universal-redux/blob/master/config/universal-redux.config.js).

 #### Specify your build steps

 The following npm bin aliases have been defined: